mydevtools-tech/.github/profile/README.md

 We design around:

-### Least data movement
+### Zero data movement

-Don't transmit data that doesn't need to leave the machine.

-### Least privilege

-Services and CI jobs should receive only the permissions they actually require.
+The strongest guarantee isn't encrypting data in transit.
+It's not transmitting it at all.

+### Minimal attack surface

+No server means no API to exploit, no database to dump, no session store to hijack, and no shared multi-tenant blast radius.

+### Secrets stay in the OS

+Credentials and connection strings go to the platform keychain (Keychain / Credential Manager / Secret Service), not to a config file in plaintext and never to us.

 ### Secure defaults

-The easiest workflow should also be a safe workflow.
+The easiest workflow should also be the safe workflow.
+Sync off, telemetry absent, local-only unless you say otherwise.

 ### Transparent processing

 Developers should be able to understand where their data goes and why.
+Here the answer is short: nowhere.

 ### Auditable software

 Open source makes security review possible.
+Every claim in this README is checkable against the source.

-### Dependency awareness
+### Supply chain awareness

-Third-party dependencies and build infrastructure are treated as part of the application's attack surface.
+Dependencies, build infrastructure, and release signing are treated as part of the application's attack surface — for a distributed binary, the pipeline *is* the threat model.

 ---

-# 🚀 Operations & Engineering
+# 🚀 Build & Release

-We treat MyDevTools as an engineering platform, not just a collection of utilities.
+We treat MyDevTools as an engineering product, not a collection of utilities.

 ## CI/CD

-Our engineering workflow emphasizes:

 ```text
 Commit